VISH831/BSAN-6070/README.md

 ### Usage
-Click on the folders to view each assignment
+Click on the folders to view each assignment <br>
 Each folder contains a Notbook and a README File<br>
 All assignments done using Jupyter Notebook <br>
 To run the notebooks: Clone the repository <br>